trendct-data/occupation-wages-states/stories/story_VT.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Vermont was among <span class='occ_title_em'>Machine feeders and offbearers</span>.
+The biggest decline for any job category in Vermont was among <span class='occ_title_em'>machine feeders and offbearers</span>.
 In 1999, there were 1,010 employees.
 But by 2015, that figure declined 94.06 percent to 60.

 The jobs that had gained the most employees was physician assistants.
 There were 675 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 40 to 310 in Vermont.